Jump to: Read full review

-Finally, after spending $2,500 or more on purchases during your card membership year, you’ll receive a $100 flight voucher on your account anniversary date — this flight voucher could garner more value than its $79 annual fee costs.
+Finally, after spending $2,500 or more on purchases during your card membership year, you’ll receive a $100 flight voucher on your account anniversary date — this flight voucher could garner more value than its $0 intro annual fee the first year, then $79 annual fee costs.

 Earn elite status faster

 The Frontier Airlines World MasterCard® holders will earn 1 qualifying mile toward elite status for every $1 spent on purchases.
 This means you’ll need to spend $20,000, $50,000 and $100,000 on your card in one calendar year to earn Elite 20K, Elite 50K and Elite 100K status, respectively.
 Compared to other airlines, Frontier’s elite status requirements could be more achievable through credit card spend.

 |Elite 20K||Earn 20,000 qualifying miles or fly 25 segments in a calendar year|

 |Elite 50K||Earn 50,000 qualifying miles or fly 50 segments in a calendar year|

 |Elite 100K||Earn 100,000 qualifying miles or fly 100 segments in a calendar year|

 While this card doesn’t come with many in-flight benefits, it could still help you earn your way to Frontier Airlines elite status — unlocking all sorts of exclusive benefits.